istresearch/scrapy-cluster/docs/topics/utils/index.rst

     A module for creating easy redis based FIFO, Stack, and Priority Queues.

 :doc:`redisthrottledqueue`
-    A wrapper around the ``redis_queue`` module to enable distributed throttled pops from the queue.
+    A wrapper around the :doc:`redisqueue` module to enable distributed throttled pops from the queue.

 :doc:`settingswrapper`
     Easy to use module to load both default and local settings for your python application and provides a dictionary object in return.